fabiankaraben/esdocu-com/content/typescript/handbook/modules.md

 > Note that ES2020 is effectively the same as the original `index.ts`.
 >

-You can see all of the available options and what their emitted JavaScript code looks like in the [TSConfig Reference for `module`](/tsconfig#module).
+You can see all of the available options and what their emitted JavaScript code looks like in the [TSConfig Reference for `module` ↗](https://www.typescriptlang.org/tsconfig#module).

 ## TypeScript namespaces {#typescript-namespaces}

 TypeScript has its own module format called `namespaces` which pre-dates the ES Modules standard.
-This syntax has a lot of useful features for creating complex definition files, and still sees active use [in DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This syntax has a lot of useful features for creating complex definition files, and still sees active use [in DefinitelyTyped ↗](https://github.com/DefinitelyTyped/DefinitelyTyped).
 While not deprecated, the majority of the features in namespaces exist in ES Modules and we recommend you use that to align with JavaScript’s direction.
-You can learn more about namespaces in [the namespaces reference page](/docs/handbook/namespaces.html).
+You can learn more about namespaces in [the namespaces reference page ↗](https://www.typescriptlang.org/docs/handbook/namespaces.html).